-I have facilitated courses and community-based workshops across the world for youth, adults, elders, and intergenerational communities in Applied and Devised Theater, Art in Social Change, Community Engagement and Civic Practice, Documentary Theater, Mind-Body Practices; and Theater of the Oppressed.
-I am a collaborator of the award-winning theater Ping Chong + Company, and arts-in-healthcare focused ensemble The Clinic Performance.
+I have facilitated courses and community-based workshops in the U.S., UK, Canada and Norway for youth, adults, elders, and intergenerational communities in Applied and Devised Theater, Art and Social Change, Community Cultural Development, Community Engagement and Civic Practice, Documentary Theater, Mind-Body Practices, and Theater of the Oppressed.
+I am a teaching artist with the award-winning theater Ping Chong + Company, and collaborator of the arts-in-healthcare focused ensemble The Clinic Performance.

 I ground my teaching practice in the ethics of storytelling.
-Through stories shared on identity, culture, place, and belonging, students witness with awe our intersections and our beautiful distinctions.
+Through stories shared on identity, culture, place, and belonging, students witness with awe our intersections and distinctions.
 We build community through story in order to create a climate of openness, shared commitment, and intellectual rigor applicable to any academic context.

 I teach living history classes.
 We divide our course of study, evenly, between the scrutiny of published works, and the development of new storytelling works made by the students themselves.
 Together, we discover what stories we are called upon to tell about ourselves, our community, and our future.

 Students endeavor to respect and encourage each other to feel safe enough to attempt the building of a community of trust in which all may be truthful and deeply serious in the messages they craft for each other and the world.